esong165/cse110-w21-group25/admin/meetings/012721-brainstorm.md

 **Present:** Eric Song, Justin Ngyuen, Neel Ayyagari, Jaslina Kochhar, Sujan Rai, Tom Dinh, Andrew Chi, Yuchen Jing, Ainesh Arumugam

-**Absent:**
+**Absent:** None

 ## Current Objective

 Layout Pomodoro Timer design/features and assign loose roles.

 ## Tasks

 * Finish the brainstorming of the timer this week
 * Start next week's objectives

 ### Unresolved Tasks/Updates from last week

 * Brainstorm features/layout for Pomodoro timer - unresolved
   * Features first, layout/UI second

 ### Current Tasks

 * Finish brainstorming the features/layout for the Pomodoro timer
 * Figure out the what is absolutely needed for the timer and what is optional
 * Figure out what role is being assigned to who